farcasterxyz/hub-monorepo/packages/hub-nodejs/examples/replicate-data-postgres/README.md

 Column Name | Data Type | Description
 -- | -- | --
 id | `bigint` | Generic identifier specific to this DB (a.k.a. [surrogate key](https://en.wikipedia.org/wiki/Surrogate_key))
-created_at | `timestamp without time zone` | When the row was first created in this DB (not the same as the message timestamp!) updated_at | `timestamp without time zone` | When the row was last updated. deleted_at | `timestamp without time zone` | When the data was considered deleted by the hub timestamp | `timestamp without time zone` | Message timestamp in UTC. fid | `bigint` | FID of the user that signed the message. hash | `bytea` | Message hash. type | `smallint` | The type of user data (PFP, bio, username, etc.)
+created_at | `timestamp with time zone` | When the row was first created in this DB (not the same as the message timestamp!) updated_at | `timestamp with time zone` | When the row was last updated. deleted_at | `timestamp with time zone` | When the data was considered deleted by the hub timestamp | `timestamp with time zone` | Message timestamp in UTC. fid | `bigint` | FID of the user that signed the message. hash | `bytea` | Message hash. type | `smallint` | The type of user data (PFP, bio, username, etc.)